m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 simply by designing systems where big mass discrepancies don't exist.
 {: .sidenote}

-This can have a side effect of causing bounces after instantaneous large forces, as you start with a large $\lambda_0$ and fail to converge on the small correct solution.
-You may want to tune it e.g. by multiplying with some constant $\alpha$ between 0 and 1, $\lambda_0 = \alpha \lambda$.
+This can have a side effect of causing bounces when large forces suddenly disappear, as you start with a large $\lambda_0$ and fail to converge on the small correct solution.
+It may be helpful to tune it e.g. by multiplying with some constant $\alpha$ between 0 and 1, $\lambda_0 = \alpha \lambda$.
 {: .sidenote}

 This introduces a tricky little problem: contacts are regenerated by collision